The #1 High School and University Resource for Ontario Students

 AWARD CRITERIA:

-A) Canadian citizens or landed immigrants enrolled in full time study in an accredited Ontario University.
+• Canadian citizens or landed immigrants enrolled in full time study in an accredited Ontario university or college.

-F) Students must be returning to school on a full time basis
+• Students must be returning to school on a full-time basis

 SELECTION OF WINNERS: